gbenga504/js-docusaurus/README.md

 # js-docusaurus - Comment Linter for Visual Studio Code

 Js-docusaurus is an opinionated comment linter for Javascript and Typescript projects.
-It enforces a consistent style for providing inline documentation for your code.
+It enforces a consistent style for providing inline documentation for your code. **This extension reminds you to document the most areas of your codebase**.

 <p align="center">
   <em>